Best For

 The Nest Bedding Quail, formerly known as the Love & Sleep, comes in two firmnesses—medium (5 out of 10) and lux firm (8 out of 10).
 It uses a combination of different types of foam to provide comfort and support for a wide range of sleepers.

-In our performance tests, it exhibited excellent cooling, moderate sinkage depth, very low motion transfer, very fast response time, moderate bounce, okay edge support (both sitting & lying), and excellent pressure relief.
+In our performance tests, it exhibited excellent cooling, deep sinkage depth, extremely low motion transfer, extremely fast response time, high bounce, okay edge support (both sitting & lying), and excellent pressure relief.

 It’s a balanced mattress that’s designed to fit the needs of a wide variety of body types and sleeping positions.
 Given the price point, it’s also one of the best value mattresses we’ve tested to date.